Bamskki/Cypher-Box/README.md

 # Cypher Box - A New Way to Play Bitcoin

 ## License
 This software is available for auditing, learning, and development purposes only.
-Redistribution, selling, or commercial use is prohibited.
+Redistribution, selling, or commercial use is strictly prohibited and may result in legal action..
 See the [LICENSE](./LICENSE) file for details.

 **APP UNDER CONSTRUCTION**